Rat Saw God (album)

 Rat Saw God is the fifth studio album by American rock band Wednesday, released by Dead Oceans on April 7, 2023.
 It was preceded by the singles "Bull Believer" and "Chosen to Deserve".
 The album received high praise from critics, praising it as "stunningly powerful" and "riveting".
 It was noted by critics for its depiction of life in the American South.

 It was the band's final album with bass guitarist Margo Schultz, who painted the album's artwork.
 She was replaced by Ethan Baechtold ahead of the album's tour.

+The album was named after the Veronica Mars episode "Rat Saw God".

 Background

 Wednesday released their cover album, Mowing the Leaves Instead of Piling 'Em Up, through Ordinal Records in March 2022.
 It received positive reviews from Pitchfork and Under the Radar.
 The album's sound ranged from country, to Americana, to alternative rock.
 The band recorded the album after getting an opportunity to record in a studio in Durham, North Carolina with Alli Rogers; the band's singer and guitarist Karly Hartzman said the band recorded a cover album because "Wednesday owes so much to [their] musical influences" and the members' favorite music "is a big part of what brought [them] together".
 Mark Moody from Under the Radar called it a "one-off placeholder until Wednesday's next full-length of original material comes out".